Avitra2002/GenAI-Hackathon/README.md

     ```
     pip install -r requirements.txt
     ```
+1. [Optional] Additional installations required for `openai-whisper` and `pydub` - `ffmpeg` and `rust`.
+    - See the README at https://github.com/openai/whisper.
+    - Feel free to skip this if there are no requirements to process audio or video files.
 1. Setup environment variables.
-Replace the environment variables in `.env` with the values provided
+Replace the environment variables in `.env` with the values that will be provided
     ```
     cp -i .env.example .env
     ```